molgenis/vip-decision-tree/README.md

 Any field in the VEP value can be used, if the field is unknown to the tool it is interpreted as a singel value string field.

-##### FORMAT_GENOTYPE
+##### GENOTYPE

 This fieldtype uses the information provided by htsjdk about the Genotype FORMAT field.

 Allowed values are:

-- ALLELES: The alleles present in the genotype
+- ALLELES: The alleles (list of strings) present in the genotype.
-- ALLELE_NUM: The allele numbers corresponding with the index in the VCF ALT field
+- ALLELE_NUM: The allele numbers corresponding with the index in the VCF ALT field.
 - TYPE: The htsjdk genotype type, possible values: MIXED, HET, HOM_REF, HOM_VAR, NO_CALL,
   UNAVAILABLE.
-- CALLED: if the genotype for this sample is called
+- CALLED: Boolean indication if the genotype for this sample is called.
 - MIXED: Boolean indication if the genotype is comprised of both calls and no-calls.
 - NON_INFORMATIVE: Boolean that returns true if all samples PLs are 0.
 - PHASED: Boolean indicating the genotype was called phased or unphased.
-- PLOIDY: The ploidy of the genotype.
+- PLOIDY: The ploidy of the genotype as an integer.

 ##### SAMPLE